utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

 ■ Contents ■

   1. Data Proccesing
-  2. Enphasis the meaning of inputs and Machine Learning
+  2. Emphasize meaning of inputs and Machine Learning
   3. Prediction and output interpretation
   4. AWS and iOS Application